 I wanted him.

-I left the theatre, called my Aide, told her where, when, and who, and went out to a late dinner.
+I left the theatre, called my Aide, told her where, when, and who, and went for a late dinner.

 The next day I met him at the casting.
-I sat quietly and when he came on I told the director; "That's the one..."
+I sat quietly.
+When he came onto the stage, I told the director; "That's the one..."

 I spoke softly without gesture.

 I'm Midas.
 That's what they call me.
 Behind my back.

 I am the one they call first, (if they can afford my fee).
 I seem to always find that perfect actor/actress who catches attention.